Escape-Plan-NA/.github/profile/README.md

 # 🏃💨 Escape Plan

 **Welcome to Escape Plan** – a thrilling two-player game of wits and strategy!
 One player takes on the role of the **Warder**, while the other becomes the **Prisoner**.
 Can you escape to freedom or capture the fugitive?
-Only time (and strategy) will tell.
+Only you will tell.

 🌍 **Hello World!**
 We love Salad 🥗 and We're Salad Group